Application period: 1 October 2022 to 1 May 2023

 Call opens: 1 October 2022

 The Companion Animal Oncology specialisation track focus on diagnostic work up including staging and grading of the oncology patient, the use of diagnostic tools including biopsy principles and staging and grading of the most common companion animal cancers.

 - Experience and advanced level expertise in diagnostic work up including staging and grading of the oncology patient, the use of diagnostic tools including biopsy principles and staging and grading of the most common companion animal cancers.

 - Experience and advanced level expertise in the medical and multimodality management of companion animal cancer patients including indications for, planning of and administration of single and multiagent chemotherapy for the most commonly treated companion animal cancers and the principles and role of radiotherapy.

 - Experience and advanced level expertise in classification, monitoring and prevention and management of chemotherapy adverse effects according to the guidelines established by VCOG (Veterinary Comparative Oncology Group).

 - Advanced level of knowledge, skills and competences within the approach to, assessment and management of the companion animal cancer patient in need of surgery including special anaesthesia and analgesia requirements.

-The responsible course directors at the specialisation track on Companion Animal Oncology are:
+The responsible course leaders of the specialisation track in Companion Animal Oncology are: